Quantum Simulation of Non-Unitary Dynamics via Amplitude-Phase Separation

 where we have used the inequality $-L_{\max} I\preceq L(t)-L_{\max} I\preceq O$, which implies $\|L(t)-L_{\max} I\|\le L_{\max}$.
 Note that the upper bound of $\|P_k\|$ is essentially controlled by a Poisson distribution with parameter $\tau$.
 Therefore, to control the tail distribution with error tolerance $\varepsilon$, under the condition $M>e^2\tau$, we obtain the following general Chernoff-type bound:

 which implies that the error can be effectively controlled if we choose $M$ such that

-where the implied multiplicative constant is at most $e^2$, and this bound is well-suited for the case when $\tau\ge\frac{\log \varepsilon^{-1}}{e+1}$, but for the complementary case, a more precise estimate is required.
-For $\tau\le\frac{\log\varepsilon^{-1}}{e+1}$, following the procedure in Eq. (\ref{equ:dyson:4}), under the condition that $M>2\tau$, we obtain the following upper bound estimate:
+where the implied multiplicative constant is at most $e^2$.
+This bound is well-suited for the case when $\tau\ge\frac{\log \varepsilon^{-1}}{e+1}$.
+However, for the complementary case, a more precise estimate is required.
+For $\tau\le\frac{\log\varepsilon^{-1}}{e+1}$, following the procedure in Eq.~(\ref{equ:dyson:4}) and under the condition that $M>2\tau$, we obtain the following upper bound estimate:

-where this equation can be viewed as a transformation involving the Lambert function $\mathcal{W}(x)$ (whose definition is $\mathcal{W}(x)e^{\mathcal{W}(x)}=x$ and is monotonically increasing when $x\ge -\frac{1}{e}$ \cite{SIAbramowitz1965Handbook,SIOlver2010NIST}), and we can derive a lower bound for $M$ by imposing the condition $e^{-\tau}\left(\frac{e\tau}{M}\right)^M \le \varepsilon$ \cite{SILow2019Interaction}, which is equivalent to $\left(\frac{e\tau}{M}\right)^{\frac{M}{e\tau}} \le (e^\tau\varepsilon)^{\frac{1}{e\tau}}$:
+where this equation can be viewed as a transformation involving the Lambert function $\mathcal{W}(x)$ (whose definition is $\mathcal{W}(x)e^{\mathcal{W}(x)}=x$ and is monotonically increasing when $x\ge -\frac{1}{e}$~\cite{Abramowitz1965Handbook,Olver2010NIST}), and we can derive a lower bound for $M$ by imposing the condition $e^{-\tau}\left(\frac{e\tau}{M}\right)^M \le \varepsilon$~\cite{Low2019Interaction}, which is equivalent to $\left(\frac{e\tau}{M}\right)^{\frac{M}{e\tau}} \le (e^\tau\varepsilon)^{\frac{1}{e\tau}}$:

-where we let $x := \frac{1}{e}(-1+\frac{\log\varepsilon^{-1}}{\tau})$ and the basic condition $x>-\frac{1}{e}$ for the Lambert function $\mathcal{W}(x)$ is clearly satisfied \cite{SIAbramowitz1965Handbook,SIOlver2010NIST}.
-Furthermore, we will use Eqs.(\ref{equ:dyson:5}) to derive a simpler and tighter lower bound for $M$ under the condition $\tau \le \frac{\log \varepsilon^{-1}}{e+1}$ with $x\ge 1$.
-Using the inequality $\mathcal{W}(x) \ge \frac{\log x + 1}{2}$ for $x \ge 1$ \cite{SILow2017Optimal}, we can establish a lower bound for $M$ via the third term in Eqs.(\ref{equ:dyson:5}):
+where we let $x := \frac{1}{e}(-1+\frac{\log\varepsilon^{-1}}{\tau})$ and the basic condition $x>-\frac{1}{e}$ for the Lambert function $\mathcal{W}(x)$ is clearly satisfied~\cite{Abramowitz1965Handbook,Olver2010NIST}.
+Furthermore, we will use Eqs. (\ref{equ:dyson:5}) to derive a simpler and tighter lower bound for $M$ under the condition $\tau \le \frac{\log \varepsilon^{-1}}{e+1}$ with $x\ge 1$.
+Using the inequality $\mathcal{W}(x) \ge \frac{\log x + 1}{2}$ for $x \ge 1$~\cite{Low2017Optimal}, we can establish a lower bound for $M$ via the third term in Eqs. (\ref{equ:dyson:5}):

 where by substituting the condition $\tau \le \frac{\log \varepsilon^{-1}}{e+1}$, we can find a relatively tight upper bound for the second term.
-Using the inequality $\frac{a+b}{c+b}\ge\frac{a}{c}$ for $a,b,c >0$, and leveraging the fact that $\tau-\log\tau+\log\frac{e}{e+1}$ for $\tau>0$ (with a minimum value of $1+\log \frac{e}{e+1}>0$), we obtain
+Using the inequality $\frac{a+b}{c+b}\ge\frac{a}{c}$ for $a,b,c >0$, and leveraging the fact that $\tau-\log\tau+\log\frac{e}{e+1}>0$ for $\tau>0$ (with a minimum value of $1+\log \frac{e}{e+1}>0$), we obtain